fluffos/fluffos/docs/efun/system/trace_start.md

 ### ANALYSIS

-    To read and analyze the the json file,  open up Chrome's Developer Tools and under the Performance tab click the Load Profile icon to display the trace.
+    To read and analyze the json file, use Chrome or Firefox Developer Tools Performance tab.

 ### SEE ALSO